codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 DIAGRAM

 For example:
 `$.appVersion` and `chart.yaml` configured for Version indicates that the version is extracted from the `appVersion` field in the specified file, `chart.yaml`.
 Codefresh retrieves the repo URL and the path to the file from the application manifest.
+Clicking Preview Configuration and then selecting the appplication, displays the version which will be retrieved.

+{% include
+ image.html
+ lightbox="true"
+ file="/images/gitops-products/settings/promote-properties-version-source-and-preview.png"
+ url="/images/gitops-products/settings/promote-properties-version-source-and-preview.png"
+ alt="Example of manifest (left) and preview (right) with resolved JSON path expression for version" caption="Example of manifest (left) and preview (right) with resolved JSON path expression for version"
+    max-width="60%"
+%}

 If the version is either not displayed in the dashboards, or if the incorrect version is displayed, it could be because Codefresh could not find the values in the `repoURL` and `path`.
 Verify that the Source settings for the application correspond to the Version attribute in the Product's Promotion Settings.